7 Cheap Ways to Stay Warm Without Cranking the Heat

 NICETOWN 52x72 inch grey thermal curtains for energy efficiency and privacy.

-Even with the heat on, cold windows can make a room uncomfortable—thermal curtains add an insulating layer that keeps warmth in and cold out.
+Even with the heat running, cold windows pull warmth out of a room.
 This single NICETOWN panel measures 132.1 cm wide by 182.9 cm long, with 8 matte silver grommets that fit most standard curtain rods (up to 4 cm).
-The triple-weave polyester fabric has a black yarn layer sandwiched inside, which helps block out light and noticeably reduces drafts around leaky windows—exactly what you want for winter warmth on a budget in a Canadian climate.
-By cutting down on heat loss at the glass, these curtains can help reduce heating costs and support other budget heating solutions, like space heaters or zoned heating.
-They’re also a nice option if you’re figuring out how to stay warm without heating as much at night, since they darken the room and add a layer of insulation that can help lower heating bills over the season.
+The triple-weave polyester has a black yarn layer sandwiched inside that blocks light and noticeably reduces drafts around leaky windows.
+By cutting heat loss at the glass, these work well paired with other draft-blocking products on this list.
+They also darken the room nicely at night, adding an extra layer of insulation while you sleep — when temperatures drop lowest.

 Pros

-• Triple-weave fabric adds real insulation to drafty Canadian windows
+• Triple-weave fabric adds real insulation to drafty windows

 Cons

-• Sold as a single panel, full windows may need two
+• Sold as a single panel — most windows need two

 Grey Magnetic Thermal Insulated Door Curtain